-Transferring summer college credits, converting SAT scores and more.
+Transferring summer college credits, requesting teacher recommendations and more.

 This week’s post covers some of those loose ends parents and students face before high school and college begin again.